Skip to content

 Avoiding preventable errors will be crucial in Saturday’s matchup.

-Last Saturday’s win over Tarleton State was an uncharacteristically messy one for Villanova.
-McQuaide threw a costly interception in the opening drive, and the Wildcats nearly gave the game away from penalties on defense in the fourth quarter.
-Holding and unsportsmanlike conduct charges on the same play advanced Tarleton 25 yards into scoring position.
-Fortune struck for Villanova as Tarleton’s touchdown pass on fourth down was ruled out of bounds.
+Last Saturday’s win over Tarleton State was uncharacteristically messy for Villanova.
+McQuaide threw a costly interception in the opening drive, and the Wildcats nearly gave the game away because of defensive penalties in the fourth quarter.
+Holding and unsportsmanlike conduct charges on the same play advanced Tarleton 25 yards to the Villanova 27.
+Fortune struck for Villanova as Tarleton’s apparent touchdown pass on fourth down was overturned and ruled out of bounds.

 » READ MORE: Braden Reed makes a name for himself in Year 1 with Villanova: ‘He’s not a freshman anymore’

-On the whole, Villanova’s offense has been effective at protecting the football this season.
-The Wildcats have conceded just six turnovers this season, the fewest in the FCS.
+Villanova’s offense has overall been effective at protecting the football this season.
+The Wildcats have conceded just six turnovers, the fewest in the FCS.

 Flags have rarely been an issue for Illinois State, which ranks sixth in the FCS for fewest penalties per game (4.27).